kgdunn/pid-book/latent-variable-modelling/principal-component-analysis/using-indicator-variables-in-a-latent-variable-model.rst

 	single: dummy variable
 	seealso: dummy variable; indicator variable

+.. ... you use the term "binary" and "indicator" interchangeably.
+Specifically you say, "Indicator variables, also called dummy variables, are most often binary variables..." which is imprecise and vague.
+My experience with latent variable modeling suggests that "indicators" (in measurement models) are the things that load on a latent variable, such as "words per minute" which is manifested by literacy.

+..
+I suppose it is has to do with comfort of terminology regarding the use of the word 'indicator'.
+There's a bad track recording in statistics and mathematics to use everyday English words in slightly different ways, that then leads to confusion with people coming from different backgrounds/trainings.

+..
+I've generally (in my field at least of engineering) seen the word indicator used to indicate the presence or absence of something.
+For example, the page you referred to has a diagram where there was an indicator variable of "Adequate yield" (probably a 1 in the data column) vs "Poor yield" (probably a 0 in that same column).
+In that sense, that column in the data matrix indicates which row was adequate or poor.
+In that sense it is a binary variable.

+..
+But I have also seen situations where the indicator variable indicates multiple levels, and is included as an ordinal variable.
+There that variables also indicates something meaningful.

+..
+When such a variable is included in the latent variable model it will appear in the loadings plot, and can be meaningfully interpreted, perhaps hinting at some cause-effect possibilities, or at least raising interesting questions that can be verified by further research/experiments.

 Indicator variables, also called dummy variables, are most often binary variables that indicate the presence or absence of a certain effect.
 For example, a variable that shows if reactor A or reactor B was used.
 Its value is either a 0 or a 1 in the data matrix |X|.
 It's valid to include these sort of variables in a principal component analysis model where they are used and interpreted as any other continuous variable.

 Sometimes these variables are imported into the computer software, but *not used in the model*.
 They are only used in the display of results, where the indicator variable is shown in a different colour or with a different marker shape.
 We will see :ref:`an example of this for process troubleshooting <LVM_troubleshooting>`, to help isolate causes for poor yield from a process: